nseniak/opwatch/doc/reference/processor/processors.md

 # Processors

+We assume you've already read the [Overview](../../overview.md) which contains important information about processors.
+The manual covers mostly contains information that's not covered in the overview.

 ## Processor referencing

 A processor can only be used in one place.
 Once a processor is used in a `pipe` or `parallel`, it cannot be